Münster (electoral district): Members

 The constituency has been held by the Christian Democratic Union (CDU) during all but two Bundestag terms since 1949.
 It was first represented by Peter Nellen of the CDU from 1949 to 1961, followed by Hermann Diebäcker for two terms and Franz Berding for one.
 Friedrich-Adolf Jahn was then representative from 1972 to 1994.
 He was succeeded by Ruprecht Polenz from 1994 to 2002.
 Christoph Strässer of the Social Democratic Party (SPD) was elected in 2002 and re-elected in 2005, but former member Polenz regained the constituency for the CDU in 2009.
 Sybille Benning was elected in 2013 and re-elected in 2017.
 Maria Klein-Schmeink was elected for the Greens in 2021.
+Sylvia Rietenberg was elected for the Greens in 2025.